Dieykon/pagina-web/_tabs/about.md

 - Proven solid object-oriented programming skills
 - Ability to design and build high-quality solutions to meet business and technology requirements
-- Hands-on experience and deep understanding of projects life cycle, architecture and implementation details in each application layer
+- Hands-on experience and deep understanding of projects life cycle, architecture, and implementation details in each application layer
 - Exceptionally strong sense of aesthetics and attention to details
 - Highly responsible and dedicated to quality